Tina Fontaine’s cousin taken off life-support after shooting: family

 Family members say a woman found shot in the back of the head in central Winnipeg this week is the cousin of Tina Fontaine, the teenage girl whose death fuelled calls for a national inquiry into missing and murdered indigenous women.

-Rhonda Flett, the aunt of Jeanenne Fontaine, says her 29-year-old niece was discovered Tuesday after a fire at the younger woman’s home.
+Rhonda Flett, the aunt of Jeanenne Fontaine, said her 29-year-old niece was discovered Tuesday after a fire at the younger woman’s home.

-Flett says Fontaine was taken off life-support Wednesday morning.
+Flett said Fontaine was taken off life-support Wednesday morning.
+She died the same day.

-Police have said they believe the fire was deliberately set, but they have not confirmed the woman found in the home was Fontaine.
+Police confirm she was shot before the fire was deliberately set but autopsy results are pending.

+Const.
+Jason Michalyshen, a police spokesman, said investigators are doing their best to find a suspect.

+“We are on top of this.
+We are working hard to determine exactly what took place and why this occurred.
+We want to provide support to the family and friends of Ms. Fontaine.
+I can’t imagine what they’re going through,” he said.

-Flett says her family is having difficulty coping with the shooting.
+Flett said her family is having difficulty coping with the shooting.

 She is urging whoever shot her niece to give themselves up.